Cognitive Assessments

 • If a recent stroke, head injury, or other medical problem is affecting one's cognitive abilities.

-• One's ability to continue employment, manage finances, complete important legal activities, and/or other instrumental activities of daily living (IADLs).
+• One's ability to continue employment, manage finances, important legal activities, and/or complete other instrumental activities of daily living (IADLs).

 • How other professionals and agencies can offer appropriate services and assist in developing a care plan.